WICG/storage-foundation-api-explainer/README.md

   // The result of transferring the buffer passed to read.
 It is of the same
   // type and length as source buffer.
   ArrayBufferView buffer;
-  // The number of bytes that were succesfully read into buffer.
+  // The number of bytes that were successfully read into buffer.
 This may be
   // less than the buffer size, if errors occur or if the read range spans
   // beyond the end of the file.
 It is set to zero if the read range is beyond
   // the end of the file.